jarossnd/arch-linux-install-notes/arch-linux-install-eufi-2024.md

     - `umount -R /mnt`
     - `reboot`

+23. After a reoobt I did not see Windows in the Grub boot loader menu so I ran the following:

+`sudo grub-mkconfig -o /boot/grub/grub.cfg`

 # Create User Account

 1. Create user account and add it to appropriate groups